dkalaitzidis/CustomUISwitch/README.md

 # Why CustomUISwitch

 Hi!
-Recently i got some mockups for a new iOS from our product designer at **Orfium** (https://www.orfium.com).
+Recently i got some mockups for a new iOS from our ninja at **Orfium** (https://www.orfium.com) whose identity shall be kept hidden.

 One of the screens contained a custom UISwitch, this was one of the first things that i started to work on ;)